-The mortality rates for both white and black women in Georgia have been declining since 1980 and the gap between the races is closing.
-The average annual decrease has been 0.9% for white women and 1.7% for black women.
+The mortality rates for both white and black women in Georgia have declined since 1980 and the gap between the races is closing.
+Between 1980 and 1987, the average annual decrease for white women was 4.2%.
+Since 1987, the rates have remained fairly stable.
+Among black women, the rates have been decreasing by about 2.1% per year since 1982.